Differentially Private Confidence Intervals for Proportions under Stratified Random Sampling: Introduction

 Besides, bootstrapping is a popular technique for constructing more general differentially private confidence intervals.
 Ferrando et al. proposed a general-purpose approach to construct confidence intervals for a population parameter \cite{Ferrando2022ParametricBF}.
 A numerical confidence interval for the difference of mean was provided \cite{DOrazio2015DifferentialPF}.
 The nonparametric bootstrap was considered in \cite{Brawner2018BootstrapIA}.
 Covington et al. described a method to induce distributions of mean and covariance estimates via the bag of little bootstraps (BLB), which can further produce private confidence intervals \cite{Covington2021UnbiasedSE}.

 Our work is the first to study design-based approaches to sampling.
 In a design-based setting, the values of interest are viewed as fixed but unknown constants.
 Randomness only comes from the sampling design.
-The selection probabilities introduced with the design will be used for estimation. \srl{On the contrary, in a model-based setting, a parametric model is postulated.} Design-based methods in sampling can be more reassuring than model-based approaches for the reason that in many cases, no accurate prior information about the population distribution is available.
+The selection probabilities introduced with the design will be used for estimation.
+On the contrary, in a model-based setting, a parametric model is postulated.
+In many cases, especially with natural populations where no accurate prior information about the population distribution is available, design-based sampling methods can be more reassuring.
 More discussion of design-based versus model-based approaches in sampling can be found in \cite{thompson2013theory}.